guerrero-fj/Fundamentals-of-Hydrology/index.md

 For our paper discussion we will read the article by Battin (2009); The Boundless Carbon Cycle.
 You can download the paper through OSU library.
 You can also download a copy from the class repository [here](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/battin_09_boundless_c_cycle.pdf)

 Please note that according to our schedule we will have this discussion on Wednesday **July 13**

+### Oral presentations!

+Well the big moment is here!
+We entered in final mode for class presentations.
+Please help your classmates filling this [grading form](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/Oral%20Presentation%20Grade%20Form.docx) (make sure to make several copies, so you have a form for each of them).